miroi/bagel_manual/source/ci/fci.rst

 Description
 ===========

-This technique is good for describing systems featuring substantial dynamical correlation.
-The algorithm by which the coefficients are determined and the number of states to calculate are two of the most important quantities to be specified.
+FCI exactly diagonalizes the molecular Hamiltonian within the space spanned by all of the Slater determinants.

-This FCI section is closely connected to the :ref:`casscf` method.
+This FCI section is closely related to that for the :ref:`casscf` method.

 ==================
 Prerequisites